 It is a rent-free, premises-free, pop-up clothes store for the homeless, set up on the street and stocked by clothing donations.
-Interactive cardboard posters acted as campaign advertisements and hangers for clothes, a simple gesture that gave the homeless a dignified shopping experience.
+Interactive cardboard posters act as campaign advertisements and hangers for clothes, a simple gesture that gives the homeless a dignified shopping experience.
 Because homelessness is a global issue, M&C took the campaign open-source.
-Over 930 stores have popped up in over 250 cities, each sparing homeless people the indignity of begging and rummaging in bins for clothes
+Over 930 stores have popped up in over 250 cities, each sparing homeless people the indignity of begging and rummaging in bins for clothes.

 We were receiving 100’s of applications a month, 1000’s of images from Street Stores being hosted around the world and managing a community of 66,000 people on Facebook.